Table of Contents

 - You can get pre-approved for your loan in as little as five minutes and get paid on your title loan in as little as 24 hours.3

-- You will be paid with either a check, electronic money transfer or through participating MoneyGram stores
+- You will be paid with either a check, an electronic money transfer, or pick up your money at a participating money transfer location near you.

 We understand that using your car as your main source of income is something that has become much more substantial.
 If you have questions as to what kind of car you can use as collateral for a car title loan, we have created a guide to answer any questions regarding this issue.